open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-repositories.md

 These repositories must be consistently synced and up-to-date with each other since we all contribute to the upstream repository (open-learning-exchange.github.io).
 It's crucial to keep changes separate and avoid mixing them between repositories.
 Significant differences can cause conflicts and prevent you from performing `git push/pull` operations smoothly.

+- **Push:** Sends your local changes to a remote repository
+- **Fetch:** Retrieves updates from a remote repository without merging them into your local branch.

 ![GitHub Clone URL](images/vi-sync-a-fork.png)

 ## 3. Configure a Remote Repository for Your Fork